WalletHub, Financial Company

 @WalletHub

 Car insurance points are how insurance companies grade each customer’s risk as a driver.
-All major auto insurance companies assign points based on certain behaviors from the driver, like filing accident claims or getting a speeding ticket.
+All major auto insurance companies assign points based on certain driver behaviors, like filing accident claims or getting a speeding ticket.
 The points, in turn, help the insurance companies decide how much to charge drivers for a policy.
 The more points a driver has, the more they are likely to cost the insurance company, and the more they will have to pay for coverage as a result.
+Car insurance points are similar to driver's license points, but they're not the same thing.

 People also ask